JohnyzHub/EJB3x/README.md

                     Check the page#297 of BJEE7 for tabular form.

+                 SessionContext.setRollbackOnly() - Sets the flag for the container to perform rollback at the completion of transaction.

                  Exception Handling:

+                    ApplicationException:         A subclass of checked or unchecked exception that is annotated with @ApplicationException or xml equivalent in deployment descriptor file.
+Programmer defines the rollback strategy for these exceptions.
+                                                        rollback- true or false

-                    SystemException:              Subclass of RuntimeException are knows as SystemException.
+                    SystemException:              Subclass of RuntimeException which is not annotated with ApplicationException is known as SystemException.
                                                   EJB Container performs rollback automatically for these exception.

-                    ApplicationException:         A subclass of checked or unchecked exception that is annotated with
-                                                  @ApplicationException or xml equivalent in deployment descriptor file.
-                                                  Programmer defines the rollback strategy for these exceptions. rollback- true or false
                      Check the page#300 of BJEE7 tabular form for better understanding.

+          Bean Managed Transaction -
+                    @Transactional - provides ability to declaratiely control transaction boundaries at class and method level.
+                                        TxType.Required is default.
+                                        rollbackOn - rollbacks transaction on a set of declared exceptions. donotrollbackon - do not perform rollback on a set of declared exceptions.